plyrthn/BombRushRadio/README.md

 The keybind can be configured in the mod's config.

+## Skip Song

+Don't like the current song?
+Press **F2** (or click the right stick on your controller) to skip to the next track.

+The keybind can be configured in the mod's config. *(Idea by goatgirlclover)*

 ## Config

+BombRushRadio has several configurable options.
+Experiencing stuttering with a large library?
+Lower **Max Concurrent Loads**.
+Want only your custom tracks?
+Enable **Remove Base Game Songs**.

 ```
 ## Settings file was created by plugin BombRushRadio v1.7